AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-container-component.md

 ---
-title: Add Editable Container Components to a Remote SPA
+title: Add editable React container components to a Remote SPA
 description: Learn how to add editable container components to a remote SPA that allow AEM authors drag and drop components into them.
 topic: Headless, SPA, Development
 feature: SPA Editor, Core Components, APIs, Developing